and-megan/Borrow-My-Backpack/README.md

 - [ ] Get feedback on my UI from others
 - [ ] Refactor HTML classes & CSS rules
-- [ ] Add modals, transitions, and other styling flourishes.
+- [ ] transitions, and other styling flourishes.
 - [ ] Add hover features, fix colors, add permanent picture behind nav bar, look at other websites for inspo.